vladshcherbin/meteor-user-permissions/react/readme.md

 ## Usage

 The full docs are in the [core package](https://atmospherejs.com/shcherbin/user-permissions-core).

-### React mixin

 There is a mixin with functions, that you can use:

 ```js
 Component = React.createClass({